Radiative Acceleration of Dense Circumstellar Material in Interacting Supernovae: Introduction

 Similar to the mass-loss history, the CSM velocity in interacting SNe is also found to be diverse.
 Early compilations of Type IIn SNe found CSM velocities in the broad range of $100$--$1500$ km s$^{-1}$ \citep{Kiewe12,Taddia13}.
-Velocities of CSM identified by flash spectroscopy of Type II SNe also vary from $<100\ {\rm km \ s^{-1}}$ to $800\ {\rm km \ s^{-1}}$ \citep{Boian20}.
+More recently, \cite{Boian20} conducted spectral fitting for the dense CSM identified by early flash spectroscopy of Type II SNe, using the non-LTE radiative-transfer code CMFGEN \citep{Hillier98,Hillier12}.
+The inferred velocities of the dense CSM also vary from $<100\ {\rm km \ s^{-1}}$ to $800\ {\rm km \ s^{-1}}$, in many cases much higher than seen in winds of red supergiants (RSGs).
 Radiative acceleration may be a link between the densities and velocities of observed interacting SNe.

 By numerical and analytical modelling, we quantitatively study the acceleration for different cases of mass and extent of the CSM.
 We find that this process can reproduce the diverse CSM velocity observed in spectra of young Type II SNe.
 We also find that CSM acceleration can greatly suppress the shock dissipation at early phases, which can have important consequences for early non-thermal emission due to CSM interaction.